 What are my responsibilities as a Principal Investigator (PI)?
+See also the NIH-OBA Investigator Responsibilities brochure.
 The Principal Investigator is responsible for reviewing this policy and complying with its requirements.
 Specifically, he/she will:

 - Report in writing to the IBC any significant problems pertaining to the operation and implementation of containment practices and procedures.

-For which activities to I have to submit an IBC protocol?
-The College requires that investigative research as well as classroom and laboratory educational activities that require the use of recombinant DNA technology and infectious agents be reviewed and approved by an Institutional Biosafety Committee (IBC) to ensure that they are conducted in a safe and appropriate manner, and in accordance with the current editions of the NIH Guidelines For Research Involving Recombinant DNA Molecules the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories and the Occupational Safety & Health Administration (OSHA) Standards for Bloodborne Pathogens.
+For which activities do I have to submit an IBC protocol?
+The College requires that investigative research as well as classroom and laboratory educational activities that make use recombinant or synthetic nucleic acid molecules and/or infectious agents be reviewed and approved by an Institutional Biosafety Committee (IBC) to ensure that they are conducted in a safe and appropriate manner, and in accordance with the current editions of the NIH Guidelines For Research Involving Recombinant or Synthetic Nucleic Acid Molecules, CDC/NIH Biosafety in Microbiological and Biomedical Laboratories, Occupational Safety & Health Administration (OSHA) Standards for Bloodborne Pathogens.

-This policy is applicable to all research, teaching, and outreach activities involving recombinant DNA or infectious agents that are conducted at or sponsored by (or under the aegis of) Dickinson College.
-No activity involving the construction or handling of recombinant DNA molecules or the use of infectious agents shall be initiated without the review and approval of the appropriate registration documents by the Dickinson College Institutional Biosafety Committee.
+This policy is applicable to all research, teaching, and outreach activities involving recombinant or synthetic nucleic acid molecules or infectious agents that are conducted at or sponsored by Dickinson College.
+No activity involving the construction or handling of recombinant or synthetic nucleic acid molecules or the use of infectious agents shall be initiated without the review and approval of the appropriate registration documents by the Dickinson College Institutional Biosafety Committee.

-a) The IBC has the authority to investigate issues and reports of serious or continuing PI non-compliance with IBC policies, and may undertaken a ranges of possible actions in response.
+- The IBC has the authority to investigate issues and reports of serious or continuing Principal Investigator non-compliance with IBC policies, and may undertake a ranges of possible actions in response.
 These include, but are not limited to, suspension of protocols, termination of protocols, and consultation with institutional officials, including the Faculty Personnel Committee (FPC).

-b) The College General Counsel has verified that in the event that a PI undertakes research/activities which are a) subject to the oversight of the IBC, and b) are *not* submitted for IBC review and approval, or are otherwise unapproved, the College will *not* feel obliged to support their legal defense in the event of any negative event which has legal ramifications.
-The PI would bear the full liability and responsibility on their own.
+- The College General Counsel has verified that in the event that a Principal Investigator undertakes research/activities which are a) subject to the oversight of the IBC, and b) are not submitted for IBC review and approval, or are otherwise unapproved, the College will not feel obliged to support their legal defense in the event of any negative event which has legal ramifications.
+The Principal Investigator I would bear the full liability and responsibility on their own.

-Do I also need to submit protocols to IRB and IACUC?
+Do I also need to submit protocols to the IRB and the IACUC?
 Maybe.
-Adherence to the policy shall not exempt investigators employing recombinant DNA molecules or infectious agents in their research from compliance with other applicable laws, regulations or policies (e.g. research with human subjects, vertebrate animals, or radioactive materials).
-The appropriate paperwork must also be filed through the with the Institutional Review Board for the Protection of Human Subjects (IRB), the Institutional Animal Care and Use Committee (IACUC), and the Radiation Safety Officer.
+Adherence to the IBC policy shall not exempt investigators employing recombinant or synthetic nucleic acid molecules or infectious agents in their research from compliance with other applicable laws, regulations or policies (e.g. research with human subjects, vertebrate animals, or radioactive materials).
+The appropriate paperwork must also be filed through the with the IRB and IACUC.

 What forms do I have to fill out?
 Each investigator/instructor using recombinant DNA molecules or infectious organisms is required to submit the combined form as described below.